steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-model.md

 ## Transport

-Responsible for transferring the bytes of a package (i.e. a `PackageStream`) to an endpoint.
+Responsible for transferring the bytes of a package (i.e., a `PackageStream`) to an endpoint.
 The Transport API is designed to support any transport protocol.
 Each downstream repository in `repositories.json` must be configured with a `Transport` implementation.